skip to content

 4. to measure the comparative benefits to society of state vs. private provision of lighting by comparing the cost borne by shippers vs. the cost borne by the taxpayer and the resulting effects on safety at sea.

-ANIMATION 2: combined networks for England and Wales, Scotland and France
+ANIMATION 2: Combined networks for England and Wales, Scotland and France

 Download full Project Report